-Ongoing publication of research and development will build upon the existing published data creating intellectual assets to support the imminent veterinary market launches as well as to support its clinical development in humans.
+Ongoing publication of research and development will build upon the existing published data creating intellectual assets to support the imminent veterinary market launches, as well as to support its clinical development in humans.
 This approach will be implemented for all other pharmaceuticals in the QBiotics product pipeline.

 Publications and Presentations

-- Campbell J et al 2017.
-Using triamcinolone in combination with the investigational anticancer agent EBC-46 (tigilanol tiglate) in the local treatment of a canine subcutaneous mast cell tumour.
-Campbell, Justine et al. C&T No. 5598
+- Campbell J, et al. Using triamcinolone in combination with the investigational anticancer agent EBC-46 (tigilanol tiglate) in the local treatment of a canine subcutaneous mast cell tumour.
+Campbell, Justine et al. C&T No. 5598 2017

-- Barnett C et al. Optimising intratumoral treatment of head and neck squamous cell carcinoma models with the diterpene ester Tigilanol tiglate.
+- Barnett C, et al. Optimising intratumoral treatment of head and neck squamous cell carcinoma models with the diterpene ester Tigilanol tiglate.
 Investigational New Drugs; April 2018